60 Month Lifetime Limit on FIP Benefits

 - Statements from other individuals with knowledge of the hardship.
 Note that statements from friends and relatives alone will likely not be sufficient, but could be used to support other evidence;

-- Court, criminal, police records or statements from domestic violence counselors.
+- Statements from domestic violence counselors.
 Living in a domestic violence shelter will not automatically qualify you for a hardship exemption, but would be considered strong evidence;

-- Actively pursuing verification of a disability through the Social Security Administration may not be sufficient to grant hardship status, but may be used to support other evidence.
+- Documents showing that you are applying for disability benefits through the Social Security Administration may not be enough but may be used to support other evidence.

-If DHS requests that you submit additional information, they must notify you in writing and allow you ten days to supply the requested information.
+If DHS asks you give them more information, they must ask you in writing and give you ten days to give them the information.

 Important Note for Hardships Due to Domestic Violence

-The form does not give much detail on what is considered domestic violence.
-"Domestic violence" means that the family includes someone who has been battered or subjected to extreme cruelty.
-It includes:
+The "Request for FIP Beyond 60 Months" form does not give much detail about what is considered domestic violence.
+For FIP purposes, "domestic violence" means that someone in the family has been battered or subjected to extreme cruelty.
+Being “battered or subjected to extreme cruelty” includes

 - Sexual abuse;